 If you’re in need of a dental procedure, you may have heard your dentist mention “laughing gas.”
 Don’t worry, the anesthetic is as worry-free as the name would imply!
-Before going in for your procedure, here are a few things you should know about this commonly used anesthetic.
+Before going in for your oral surgery or dental care procedure, here are a few things you should know about this commonly used anesthetic.

 1. “Laughing Gas” is the common name for nitrous oxide.Laughing gas and nitrous oxide are one in the same—a safe and effective anesthetic and sedation method administered to dental patients through a mask in an oxygen mixture.
 Laughing gas won’t put you to sleep like general anesthesia.
 Instead, inhaling this mixture will make you feel a slight light tingling sensation.
 You will have a feeling of general numbness throughout the body and become a bit lightheaded, but you will still be able to communicate with your dentist throughout the procedure.
 All in all, laughing gas makes uncomfortable procedures easier on the patient.